15 White Birds You Must See – Identification & Facts!

 • Habitat: Lakes, wetlands in North America.

-• Migrates to warmer climates in winter.
+• Features: One of the largest North American birds, Scoops fish instead of diving, Migrates to warmer climates in winter.

 • Diet: Fish, crustaceans, amphibians.